Updated on 2025-07-29 GMT+08:00

 Viewer

-Viewing policies and their implementation details of fleets and clusters with Policy Center enabled
+Viewing the policy list and policy implementation details of fleets and clusters with Policy Center enabled

 UCS CommonOperations or UCS ReadOnlyAccess